qwertycoin-org/qwertycoin/README.md

 # Qwertycoin v2

 Qwertycoin v2 is the new QWC core implementation.
-It keeps QWC as a RandomX proof-of-work coin and adds EPoSE, a deterministic service-node reward layer that can be verified by normal consensus nodes.
+It keeps QWC as a RandomX proof-of-work coin and adds EPoSe, a deterministic service-node reward layer that can be verified by normal consensus nodes.

 This repository is based on the Monero 0.18.x codebase and retains upstream